danielles0xG/lp-tokemak/README.md

 **Strategy Steps:**

-- Provide liquidity in sushi swap for weth/toke and stake lp into tokemak reactor for 7 days cycle rewards.
+- User provide liquidity in sushi swap to the weth/toke pool.
+- User approves sushi lp token to vault and deposits.
+- Vaults mints equivalent shares to user representing the position value at the time.
+- Vault stakes LP token into TOKEMAK reactor.
+- After 7 days reward cycle, TOKEMAK rewards contract will approve TOKE rewards to vault.
-- Automatic claim rewards in TOKE and swap half/balanced amount for WETH.
+- Auto-compound function will claim rewards in the form of TOKE token and swap these for more underlying vault asset (sushi toke/weth lp).
-- Provide more liquidity  weth/toke to sushiswap out of TOKE rewards.
-- Reedem rewards, (compound) and provide more liquidity
-- Repeat if rewards tresh hold is met
+- Auto-compound cycle repeats every 7 days to increment value of the shares.
+- User will call public function to preview conversion of shares to vaults underlying token in order to monitor or redeem/withdraw.

 **Install**